AgoraIO/RTM/Agora-Rtm-Tutorial-macOS/README.zh.md

-# Agora RTM Tutorial iOS Objective C
+# Agora RTM Tutorial macOS

 *Read this in other languages: [English](README.md)*